rbdannenberg/arco/doc/design.md

 want to release a Ugen immediately.
 We can add a `delete` method to the Serpent Ugen class that makes the Ugen invalid.
 The method will call a function (`arco_ugen_free_now`) that immediately sends `/arco/free`.
-Details will follow, but it is important to notice two sources of asynchronous behavior:
+Details will follow, but it is important to notice an important asynchronous behavior:
-  1. When you send `/arco/free` to the server, the ID is in limbo:
-     There is no reference to ID at the Serpent level, but we cannot put it on the free list for reuse because ID is in use on the server until notified by `/actl/free`.
-  2. If `arco_ugen_free_now` is called, we will eventually receive an `/actl/free` message when the Ugen is freed on the server side, and we will eventually garbage collect the Ugen_id object.
-The order is unknown.
+  1. If `arco_ugen_free_now` is called, we free the Ugen ID at the server, but we still have a Ugen_id locally (otherwise, how would we say which Ugen_id to free?
+If we put the ID on a client free list and it gets allocated again, we could have two Ugen_id objects with the same ID and if either is GD'd, it could free an ID that is still active.

 ### States